 From 2002 onwards I was a columnist for The Worthing Herald, which they were kind/desperate enough to let me carry on doing every week for 11 years.

-If you'd like me to write anything for you, please drop me a line here or send a pigeon towards east London.
+If you'd like me to write anything for you, please drop me a line here or send a pigeon towards Brighton.